jklust/gamdpy/README.md

 - [X] Post analysis, RDF and Sq (Lorenzo: done, to test for multicomponents)
 - [ ] NVU integrator, Mark

-## TODO or decide not necesarry, before paper:
+## TODO or decide not necesarry, before paper
 - [ ] Molecules (angles, dihedrals, Interface) Jesper, Ulf
 - [ ] Implement O($N$) nblist update and mechanism for choosing between this and O($N^2$)
 - [ ] make GitLab/Hub address users, not ourselves (remove dev-state of page)